|Transportation to & in Vermont|

 Remember that each town described on NewEnglandTravelPlanner.com may have its own transportation page detailing local and long-distance transportation options.

-For charm and beauty, and to see Vermont's fine old villages and towns, take Vermont Route 100, which winds through the center of the state from north to south, linking many of the state's ski resort and summer recreation areas.
+For charm and beauty, and to see Vermont's fine old villages and towns, take Vermont Route 100, which winds through the center of the state from north to south, linking many of the state's ski resorts and summer recreation areas.

 Amtrak's Vermonter train runs daily between Burlington and these cities (among others): Washington DC, New York City (Penn Station), New Haven CT, Hartford CT, Brattleboro VT, White River Junction VT (near Woodstock), and St Albans VT, near the Canadian border.
 More...